 Best Mild Flavor: Cowboy All Natural Hardwood Lump Charcoal

-What We Like: Subtle flavor, affordable
+What We Love: Subtle flavor, affordable

-What We Don't Like: Inconsistent sizes
+What We Don't Love: Inconsistent sizes

 Sometimes you just want your food to taste like what it is, without too much of a pronounced smoky flavor.
 Cowboy Lump Charcoal uses a carefully formulated mix of oak, hickory, and maple that will give a long, clean burn without imparting much flavor to your cooking, and definitely steering clear of any bitter off-notes.